backdrop-contrib/facet_bot_blocker/README.md

 The **Facet Bot Blocker** module blocks requests that exceed a defined facet parameter limit.
 Specifically, it detects and blocks crawlers/bots that keep requesting deeper levels of facet parameters (e.g., `f[3]`, `f[4]`, etc.), which can lead to performance and SEO issues if left unchecked.

+It can also be configured to check facet paths set to use FacetAPI Pretty Paths module, with each base path specified.

 ## Requirements

 - This module does not strictly require any other contributed modules.